Calistoga pushes for south PG&E connection

 “As a Calistoga City Council member, I've received two requests from the public:

-1) This petition https://www.change.org/p/calistoga-residents-provide-more-reliable-pg-e-power-to-calistoga?utm_source=share_petition&utm_medium=custom_url&recruited_by_id=5d59d323-d2bd-49d3-af75-d144a68b1f0a asks that Calistoga's electricity be rerouted to come from the south instead of from Lake County.
+1) (A Change.org petition) asks that Calistoga's electricity be rerouted to come from the south instead of from Lake County.
 The hope would be to decrease the number and effect of PSPS events.
 Can you comment on the idea?
 Is it feasible?
 Are there technical obstacles?
 Is it a matter of timing, or funding?

 2) The noise from the generators in Calistoga is loud, as you know.
 For some long-suffering residents, “crazy loud.”